Holidays Calendar for July 14, 2018

 • 1976 Canada eliminated the death penalty for murder.
 The last two people executed in Canada were Ronald Turpin and Arthur Lucas in 1962.

-• 1975 Born: Taboo (stage name of Jaime Luis Gómez), American rapper, singer and actor best known as a member of the Black Eyed Peas.
+• 1975 Born: Taboo (stage name of Jaime Luis Gómez), American rapper, singer and actor best known as a member of The Black Eyed Peas.

-• 1967 The Convention establishing the World Intellectual Property Organization was signed in at Stockholm, Sweden.
+• 1967 The Convention establishing the World Intellectual Property Organization was signed in Stockholm, Sweden.
 It came into force in 1970.

 • 1966 Born: Matthew Fox, American film and television actor best known for portraying Charlie Salinger on Party of Five and Jack Shephard on Lost.